Celerity

 Overview

-Range mappers are functions that map a portion of kernel execution, a so-called chunk, to a subrange of a buffer that is being accessed by the kernel.
-More concretely, they are functions with the following signature:
+Range mappers are functors that map a portion of kernel execution, a so-called chunk, to a subrange of a buffer that is being accessed by the kernel.
+More concretely, for a kernel with iteration-range dimensionality KernelDims that accesses a buffer with dimensionality BufferDims, the range mapper must be callable with at least one of the following signatures:

-Note that there are two template parameters, one for the kernel chunk, and another for the buffer.
-This means that in general, the dimensionality of a kernel does not have to match that of the buffer(s) it operates on.
+KernelDims and BufferDims can either be constants matching the kernel and buffer definitions or originate from template parameters.
+In general, the dimensionality of a kernel does not have to match that of the buffer(s) it operates on.
 For example, a two-dimensional kernel might access a one-dimensional buffer, or vice-versa.

 Usage

-Range mappers are passed as the second argument into a call to celerity::buffer::get_access.
+Range mappers are passed as the third argument when constructing a celerity::accessor.
 This means that the spatial accessing behavior of a kernel can vary from buffer to buffer.
 For example, the following command group specifies two different range mappers (whose definition is omitted) for buffers buf_a and buf_b:

 });